David Ragazzoni

 Research Interest

-While at Columbia, he received awards for both his research and his teaching, including the Doria Prize for the best paper by a Ph.D. student across the four subfields of political science (2017) and the Core Preceptor Award for Teaching Excellence as the best preceptor of the year for Contemporary Civilization (2022; one of the four finalists in 2020).
+During his PhD, he received awards for both his research and his teaching, including the Doria Prize for the best paper by a Ph.D. student across the four subfields of political science and the Core Preceptor Award for Teaching Excellence in Columbia's Core Curriculum for the course Contemporary Civilization in 2021/2022 (for which he was one of the four finalists in 2019/2020).

-Dr. Ragazzoni was trained in the history of political philosophy and intellectual history (early modern and modern) at Scuola Normale Superiore and Scuola Superiore Sant’Anna, Pisa (Italy), two prestigious institutions of the Italian academic system, earning his Italian doctorate and, in 2018, Italy's National Scientific Habilitation as Associate Professor.
+Dr. Ragazzoni received his previous degrees from Scuola Normale Superiore and Scuola Superiore Sant’Anna, Pisa (Italy), two prestigious institutions of the Italian academic system, earning his Italian doctorate and, in 2018, Italy's National Scientific Habilitation as Associate Professor for his Italian scholarship.